• Skip to primary navigation

 How to Make a New Game Center Account If You Already Have One

-- Test your new account
+Test your new account by doing the following:

 Don’t Forget to Verify!

-To verify that all your information is stored in Accounts & Passwords, return to Settings > Passwords & Accounts > Website & App Passwords and scroll down the list to confirm your Game Center information is there.Â
+Verify that your information is stored by going to Settings > Passwords and sifting through the list to confirm that your Game Center information is there.

 Game Center in iOS and iPadOS (11+): It’s All About Switching Accounts